d12frosted/elpa-mirror/melpa/livereload-readme.txt

+;;; Commentary:

-Instructs browsers with the LiveReload extension to reload their tabs displaying the file which was just saved.
+;; Instructs browsers with the LiveReload extension to reload their tabs ;; displaying the file which was just saved.